 - (Optional) Enter Description: Looks for support tickets that are tagged/checked as Product Risk and triggers a CTA

-2. Click the Next button to save, and move to the Setup Rule page.
+2. Click NEXT to save, and move to the Setup Rule screen.

 Rule Show Fields